Contents

 Discriminated Unions

-When an endpoint needs to accept different payload shapes based on a type field, discriminated unions resolve the correct model in O(1) via a lookup table instead of trying each variant in sequence:
+When an endpoint takes different payload shapes based on a type field, use discriminated unions.
+They pick the right model in O(1) via a lookup table.
+No trying each option in sequence:

 from typing import Annotated, Literal, Union